From Exhaustion to Empowerment: Benefits of Burnout Therapy

 ICD by WHO defines burnout as a syndrome that results from chronic workplace stress that has not been successfully managed.

-According to this definition, the countries with the highest risk of burnout in Europe should have low average incomes, high weekly work hours, and low World Happiness Indexes, like Portugal or Latvia.
+According to this definition, countries with the highest risk of burnout in Europe should have low average incomes, high weekly work hours, and low World Happiness Index scores, like Portugal or Latvia.

-Countries with high average incomes, low weekly work hours, and correspondingly high World Happiness Indexes, like Finland, Denmark, or the Netherlands, should have the lowest risk of burnout.
+Countries with high average incomes, low weekly work hours, and correspondingly high World Happiness Index scores, like Finland, Denmark, or the Netherlands, should have the lowest risk of burnout.

 Mentality matters